Ongion/KirbyWatchface/README.md

-# KirbyGT
+# Kirby Watchface

-This project is open source, please give credit to Game Time if using code for your own watchfaces or watch applications.

-Thank you and Enjoy.
+This project was adapted from a [project by Game Time](https://github.com/WinterWinter/KirbyGT/), and expanded with new features and animations.
+It's compatible with all rectangular color-screened Pebbles, as well as the Core Time 2.